-Well/Spring Name Source Integrity Gravity Feed Mine Source Unknown Construction
+Well/Spring Name Source Integrity Well 1 Unknown Construction

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-If construction data for the source is available, it should be forwarded to the Agency.
+Ground Water Under the Direct Influence (GWUDI) of surface water testing has not been completed for this system.
+It would be beneficial to determine the construction data of the intakes and submit it to the Agency.